lab11/SensEye-2/readme.md

 Double click TOPLEVEL in the Design Hierarchy area to open it in the main window

 Double click MSS\_CORE3\_MSS\_0 to open it in a new tab
+Double click the ENVM block, then right click the first client listed and select modify client.
+Change the location of the memory file to your_SensEye-2_location\SensEye-2\software\smartfusion\Emcraft_Firmware\u-boot.hex
 Click the Generate Component button in the main window (yellow cylinder with gear).

 Go to TOPLEVEL tab